 Band

 Course Number 700 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 9-12 Prerequisite None

 Description: The band program consists of the Symphonic Band and the "Pride of Fairview" Marching Band.
 Students are expected to be a part of both the Symphonic Band and the Marching Band.
 Emphasis is placed upon the performance of quality literature at the highest level possible.
-Exclusions from marching band require a doctor's certificate for participation in a fall sport that directly conflicts with marching band.
+Exclusions from marching band requires a doctor's certificate or participation in a fall sport that directly conflicts with marching band.
 Performance attendance is mandatory for all enrolled.

 String Orchestra

 Course Number 705 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 9-12 Prerequisite None